divyekalra1/rtd-personal-notes/source/projects/homelabbing.rst

 1. Sync phone media across devices (iPhone, Android, PC, Mac, fridge if possible)
 2. Have backups off-site (RAID 1 or JBOD mode)
-3. Access data from anywhere in the world via VPN (because "hacker vibes")
+3. Access data from anywhere in the world via VPN

 Hardware Recommendations (What I Researched)
 --------------------------------------------